Valeant, Ackman must face U.S. insider trading lawsuit

 The lead plaintiffs are the State Teachers Retirement System of Ohio, the Iowa Public Employees Retirement System, and Allergan employee Patrick Johnson, court papers show.
 Their lawyers did not immediately respond to requests for comment.

 Allergan was bought in March by Dublin-based Actavis Plc for about $70.5 billion, the combined company announced at the time.
-Actavis was renamed Allergan Plc.
+Actavis was renamed Allergan Plc (AGN.N).

 The next month, Allergan dropped its own lawsuit accusing Valeant and Pershing of insider trading.